shakilnab/shakilnab/README.md

 I am passionate about leveraging data science and machine learning to solve real-world problems.
 With a strong foundation in data analysis, predictive modeling, and AI, I am eager to apply my skills in an entry-level data science role.

-For more details about my projects and each solution, they are described in the data science project section.
+For more details about my works, please scroll down.

 ### 💡 Key Skills: